remaro-network/auv_profeat/README.md

 where `init` is the keyword for initialising a variable.
 Note that the variables of the ProFeat model have a preceding `_` in the PRISM model.

-In the above example, the water visibility is initialised with `round((max_visib-min_visib)/2)`, and the initial value of state `s` is `11`, which corresponds to the state `start_task`.
+In the above example, the water visibility is initialised with `round((max_visib-min_visib)/2)`, the variables `sonar_failed`, `camera_failed` and `camera_blockd` with `false`, and the initial value of state `s` is `11`, which corresponds to the state `start_task`.
 The variables `d_insp` and `t_failed` are both initialised with `0`.

 The features of the feature model that can be activated and deactivated during runtime are represented as variables in the PRISM model.
 The variable `_robot_navigation_high` in the above example, for example, corresponds to the feature `high` which is a subfeature if `navigation` that is a subfeature of `robot`.
-The "feature variables" initialised with `0` are inactive in the beginning, the ones initialised with `1` are active.
+The "feature variables" initialised with `0` are inactive at the beginning, the ones initialised with `1` are active.

 #### Run experiments with other properties
 To run PRISM experiments with different properties, run the commands in [Run the Analysis](#run-the-analysis) with your modified property file to obtain the corresponding `.props` file.
-The ProFeat property file used for the experiments in the paper can be found in `~/auv_profeat/experiments` as `casestudy_experiments.fprops` in case you want to use it as a template.
+The ProFeat property file used for the experiments in the paper can be found in `auv_profeat/experiments` as `casestudy_experiments.fprops` in case you want to use it as a template.
+If you do not want to modify the model, you can use the `scenario1.prism` or `scenario2.prism` file in the `auv_profeat/experiments` folder as a model file for the experiments.
 Then follow the steps for replicating the experiments in [Replicate the PRISM Experiments](#replicate-the-prism-experiments).

 ## Acknowledgements
 We would like to thank Clemens Dubslaff for explaining ProFeat and its usage to us, and for answering numerous questions.